ResearchComputing/Documentation/docs/storage/petalibrary/allocation_types.md

 The PetaLibrary active+archive is a means of automatically replicating your data across our active and archive PetaLibrary tiers.
 Rather than purchase an active and archive allocation and synchronizing data between the two, you can purchase the active+archive tier, and we will manage the replication for you.
 With this type of allocation, you have full access to the active tier only, and we manage replicating data to the archive tier for you.

-The biggest benefit of purchasing an active+archive allocation over purchasing your own active and archive allocations is that a standalone archive allocation is subject to the 10,000 object (file/directory) limit.
+The benefits of purchasing an active+archive allocation over purchasing your own active and archive allocations:
+* _No object limit_: a standalone archive allocation is subject to the 10,000 object (file/directory) limit.
 Since active allocations do not have an object limit, the archive component of an active+archive allocation also does not have an object limit.

-Historically RC offered this service when the active and archive tiers were using different underlying storage systems, which made it difficult to do daily replication.
-The service was not available to customers for several years, but due to recent technical changes, we are able to not only bring back the service, but are also able to replicate data between the two tiers every fifteen minutes.
+* _Automatic replication_: We replicate the data between the two tiers for you, every fifteen minutes.

 The means of replication between the active and archive tiers uses ZFS snapshots.
 The replication process copies any snapshots that exist on the active tier but do not exist on the archive tier, and likewise removes any snapshots that exist on the archive tier but are not present on the active tier.
 Therefore, if you ask us to prune ZFS snapshots aggressively on your active+archive allocation, this reduces the snapshot count on both the active and the archive tier.
 The active+archive tier is not an incremental backup, it is a time-delayed mirror of the ZFS snapshots of your active allocation.
 Snapshots are the best way to preserve your historical data in incremental steps, and replication ensures that your snapshots exist in two physical buildings.
 Physical isolation is important for events like fire and water damage that could damage one copy of your data beyond hope of recovery.